studieresan/overlord/README.md

 ``sudo chown -R `whoami` /data/db``

-Or, if you're running docker because you feel that it's gross to let a Mongo server run loose on you're computer you can just run
+Or, if you're running docker because you feel that it's gross to let a Mongo server run loose on you're computer you can just run:

 ```
 docker run --name studs-mongodb --detach --publish 127.0.0.1:27017:27017 mongo